The site where Tanya Denise Jackson was found

 It is situated at Hempstead Lake State Park in Lakeview, New York.

-Her killer placed her dismembered remains in a green Rubbermaid tote container and partially covered it with a black plastic bag.
+Jackson's killer placed her dismembered remains in a green Rubbermaid tote container and partially covered it with a black plastic bag.
 He then pulled over to the side of Lake Drive and dumped it in this wooded area.

 Long Island serial killer

-She was nicknamed Peaches because she had a tattoo of a peach on her left breast.
+She was nicknamed "Peaches" because she had a tattoo of a peach on her left breast.

+Prior to her identification, the authorities estimated that she was an African-American or mixed-race woman who was between the ages of 16 and 30.
 She had a 6-inch scar on her abdomen that may have been caused by a C-section or another surgical procedure.

 The medical examiner estimated that the victim died approximately three days before the discovery, which would have been Wednesday, June 25th.

-Peaches Doe also had a young child
+Jackson had a young daughter

 In December 2010, the authorities uncovered the skeletal remains of four sex workers near Gilgo Beach on Jones Beach Island.